ViniciusAbrao/web_ros_docker/README.md

 -The user can record simulation time information

 -The user can repeat the movement with previously recorded commanded speeds

+Non-functional requirements:

+-The system must make the connection through the rosbridge address

+-The web interface must run on a desktop browser

+-The gazebo simulation should be viewed without the need for a locally installed ROS

+-Backend code should run without need to install ROS locally

+-The web interface must communicate in real time (interval of up to 0.5 seconds) with the simulation

+-The backend must be written in Python or C++ language that have native ROS library

+-Database log file must be saved in ROS native format (rosbag)

+-The application must have a setup to run promptly on the Ubuntu operating system

 ## Prototype